dmcghan/intro-to-javascript/2-adding-javascript-to-apex-apps.md

 ## Introduction

-In this module you will learn the most common ways to add JavaScript to APEX applications.
-Generally speaking, the more declarative the solution, the easier it will be to add and maintain.
+Up to this point, you have been working with JavaScript outside of APEX.
+In this module, you will learn the most common ways to add JavaScript to APEX applications.
+The options include Dynamic Actions, Dynamic Actions with JavaScript hooks, page- and component-level attributes, and application files.

+Think of these options as a progression, with each one requiring more knowledge of JavaScript, APEX’s JavaScript APIs, and web development in general.
+New APEX developers should start by learning Dynamic Actions and progress to subsequent options only when they are ready *and* the application requirements cannot be satisfied without a more advanced approach.

+Generally speaking, the more declarative the solution, the easier it will be to implement and maintain.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.